invopop/gobl/c14n/README.md

 One of the objectives of GoBL is to create a document that could potentially be stored in any key-value format alternative to JSON, like [YAML](https://yaml.org/), [Protobuf](https://developers.google.com/protocol-buffers), or maybe even XML.
 Perhaps GoBL documents need to be persisted to a document database like [CouchDB](https://couchdb.apache.org/) or a [JSONB field in PostgreSQL](https://www.postgresql.org/docs/13/functions-json.html).
 It should not matter what the underlying format or persistence engine is, as long as the logical contents are exactly the same.
 Thus when signing documents it's essential we have a reliable canonical version of JSON, even if the data is stored somewhere else.

 This `c14n` package, inspired by the works of others, thus aims to define a simple standardized approach to canonical JSON that could potentially be implemented easily in other languages.
-More than just a definition, the code here is a reference implementation from which other implementations can be made in languages other than Go.
+More than just a definition, the code here is a reference implementation from which libraries can be made in languages other than Go.

 ## GoBL JSON C14n